hosseinmd/money-currency/README.md

 ## Contributing

-Contributions to the project are welcome.
 Feel free to fork and improve.
-I do my best accept pull requests in a timely manor, especially when tests and updated docs are included.